strangeloopcanon/PD-platform/README.md

-# Snowflake Analysis Platform
+# PD_Analysis Platform

-A modern web application for interacting with Snowflake databases using natural language queries, metadata management, and advanced analytics.
+A modern web application for interacting with databases using natural language queries, metadata management, and advanced analytics.

 ## Features

-- **Database Connection Management**: Connect to your Snowflake database securely
+- **Database Connection Management**: Connect to your database securely
 - **Metadata Management**: Convert database schema to metadata and customize field properties
 - **Natural Language Querying**: Transform natural language into PyDough and SQL
 - **Interactive Notebooks**: Analyze data with Jupyter-like notebooks with AI assistance